The Best Falafel is crispy on the outside, a brilliant emerald green on the inside, with tons of flavor and a great fluffy texture!

 - water for thinning

 - To soak dried chickpeas, rinse them and then put them in a large bowl.
 Cover with lots of cold water and soak for 12 hours, or overnight.
-Drain and rinse them, and then measure out 3 cups, which should be 1 lb.
+Drain and rinse them, and then measure out 3 cups, which should be about 1 lb.
+Note, you will have some leftover chickpeas.

 - Cut the half onion into quarters and drop into the food processor as the machine is running.
 Follow with the garlic cloves.
 Cut the pepper in half and drop that in too.